william-swl/plutor/README.md

 [![R-CMD-check](https://github.com/william-swl/plutor/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/william-swl/plutor/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-- In ancient Greek mythology, `Pluto` was the ruler of the underworld and presides over the afterlife.
+- In ancient Roman mythology, `Pluto` was the ruler of the underworld and presides over the afterlife.

 - `Pluto` was frequently conflated with `Plutus`, the god of wealth,